Odeon Marble Arch

 The auditorium was at first floor level with retail outlets occuping the ground floor.
 The walls were open panels with curtaining behind lit in different colours.
 On 21st March 1967 saw the World Premiere of “The Honey Pot” starring Rex Harrison.
 On 4th May 1967 a Gala British Premiere was held for “The Professionals”.
 On October 16, 1967 the Royal World Premiere of “Far from the Madding Crowd” was attended by HRH Princes Margaret.
 On 22nd December 1969 the Royal Charity Premiere of “Hello Dolly” was attended by HRH The Duke of Edinburgh.

 Sadly, the Odeon closed rather suddenly in September 1996 and the auditorium was carved up into five small screens.
-Screen 1 is the front stalls area with 254 seats, 2 (119 seats) and 3 (173 seats) are the former rear stalls under the balcony, whilst 4 and 5 are in the balcony with 229 and 239 seats respectively which gives a current total seating capacity, + wheelchair space of 1,014.
+Screen 1 is the front stalls area with 254 seats, 2 (119 seats) and 3 (173 seats) are the former rear stalls under the balcony, whilst 4 and 5 are in the balcony with 229 and 239 seats respectively which reduced the total seating capacity to 1,014 + wheelchair space.

-It was a victim of being just outside the West End area and consequently this very fine cinema has, for all intents and purposes, been effectively ruined.
+It was a victim of being just outside the West End area and consequently this very fine cinema was, for all intents and purposes, effectively ruined.

 In November 2014 plans were proposed to demolish the cinema and its adjoining office block.
 These were approved in early-2016, and the Odeon was closed quietly without any announcement on 8th May 2016.
 Plans approved are to build a new 6-screen basement cinema in the new building on the site.
 Demolition of the office and retail portion of the building began in late-May 2016 and the cinema was demolished in October 2016.